mesosphere/dcos-commons/docs/pages/yaml-reference.md

     If you wish to use `configs` in your tasks, this needs to include a URI to download the `bootstrap` executable.

+  * `volume`/`volumes`

+    One or more persistent volumes to be mounted into the pod environment.
+These behave the same as volumes on a task or resource set, but are guaranteed to be shared between tasks in a pod.
+Although volumes defined on a task currently behave the same way, individual tasks will not be able to access volumes defined by another task in the future.

   * `tasks`

     This section lists the tasks which run within a given pod.
 All tasks share the same pod environment and resources.
 Resources may be more granularly allocated on a per-task basis in the future.